Click for LIVESTOCK AVAILABLE NOW and specie specific voltine and food plant information.

 3. For the remaining instars, I use 40 to 60 quart storage tubs with the lids cut out, except for the outer frame, as I use thin bridal netting for a screen at the top.
 The lids snap down on the netting to prevent the caterpillars from escaping.

 4. I use mini water bottles to hydrate larger cut stems; I drill holes through the caps on the water bottles.
 I also use double sided velcro tabs for the bottom of the water bottles, so they won't tip over.
 I cut the stem bottoms every day, about a quarter inch; you would be surprised how much water the stems suck up every day.
 Food can be kept fresh for 5 days this way, and I always mist leaves with Poland Spring water [the best], and place a wet paper towel on the tub floor to keep humidity level up.
-This compensates for the drying effect of moving air, which can be deadly to caterpillars, as it sucks the moisture out of them.
+This compensates for the drying effect of moving air, which can be deadly to caterpillars, as it sucks the moisture out of them (but always be watchful that condensation isn't forming on the insides of the containers).
 In the wild, the trees they live in are constantly losing moisture through their leaves, and this escaping moisture creates a humid environment within the tree canopy, which helps keep caterpillars hydrated along with the food they eat.
 Also, some species are typically found near lakes, streams, and marshes, where evaporation adds still more humidity to the air.
 This is why they don't dry out in their natural environment.

 5. The room Bryan uses for rearing caterpillars is not air conditioned and the windows are closed; thus, there is no significant air movement going on.
 Add to that the fact that he mists the containers and keeps wet paper toweling on the bottom -- this is why he is able to use containers that are not air tight.